marbu/blog-marbu-eu/posts/2021-03-28-hakyll-fedora.md

 ## Next steps

 As noted above, the configuration of a hakyll project is done via `site.hs` file, which contains haskell source code.
-Domain specific language approach combined with good upstream [tutorials](https://jaspervdj.be/hakyll/tutorials.html) and [real world examples](https://jaspervdj.be/hakyll/examples.html) makes changing hakyll configuration possible even without fully understanding haskell language, but having some haskell knowledge will definitelly help a lot.
 And as you have most likely already guessed, when you update configuration in `site.hs` file, you need to recompile `site` executable.

+Domain specific language approach combined with good upstream [tutorials](https://jaspervdj.be/hakyll/tutorials.html) and [real world examples](https://jaspervdj.be/hakyll/examples.html) makes changing hakyll configuration possible even without fully understanding haskell language, but having some haskell knowledge will definitely help a lot.
+That said I have to admit that if you don't like idea of learning a bit of haskell (or finding an excuse for that), you won't be very happy with hakyll.